 Eco-Efficiencyings may be immediate financial returns that appear directly on the balance sheet, such as material, energy and water savings.
 However additional savings may well arise in the future, perhaps from the reduced 'cleanup' required for contaminated land.
-The following shows some examples of eco-efficiency initiatives in the food and beverage industry in Chile and China and their associated savings.
+The following shows some examples of eco-efficiency initiatives in the paper and printing industry in Chile and their associated savings.